 Application Note: Keys, including intermediate keys and key material that are no longer needed are destroyed in volatile memory by using one of these approved methods.
 In these cases, the destruction method conforms to one of methods specified in this requirement.
-This requirement calls out the method for performing Cryptographic Erase and is considered a well-defined term for the destruction of key information.
+Cryptographic Erase is considered a well defined term for the destruction of key information.
 Some solutions support write access to media locations where keys are stored, thus allow for destruction of cryptographic keys via direct overwrites of key and key material data.
 In other cases storage virtualization techniques on system and/or device level could result in multiple copies of key data and/or the underlying media technology does not support direct overwrites of locations where key data are stored.
-Note that one time programmable memories are excluded.
+Note that onetime programmable memories are excluded.